Off-Aditya/Neon-Notion/README.md

 # Neon-Notion

 > A clean, minimalist Notion-style app built with the MERN stack — for notes, tasks, and organization.
-Built by Aditya Singh.
+This project was conceived and built by **Aditya Singh** and his dedicated team.

 ![screenshot](UI-Design/Light_Mode.png)